YevShch/Espresso-Addict-Selenium-BDD/README.md

-# An example of combining Cucumber and Selenium Webddriver in JS
-by Ironboy, Node Hill

-* Run **npm install** once.
-* Run the tests/feature-files with **npm test**.

-# espresso-addict
- A small text adventure - written in vanilla JS

-# 🖥️ Workshop: Selenium + BDD/Cucumber
+# ☕ Workshop: Selenium + BDD/Cucumber

 ## Workshop Overview
-This is a summary of a one-week school workshop where I tested the **Espresso Addict** web application using **Selenium** in combination with **Cucumber/BDD**.
+This is a summary of a one-week school workshop where I tested the **Espresso Addict** a small text adventure using **Selenium** in combination with **Cucumber/BDD**.
 The workshop focused on black-box testing, where the internal game code was not examined, and testing was done through the browser interface, interacting with the game's DOM elements.

 ### Workshop Objectives:
 During the workshop, I was tasked with:
 - Performing **exploratory testing** of the Espresso Addict game to understand how it works, its rules, how to win, and how to lose.
+Exploratory Testing Report can be found **[here](https://github.com/YevShch/Espresso-Addict/blob/main/Exploratory_testing.md)**
 - Writing **BDD features in Gherkin** based on user stories derived from my exploratory testing.
 Each feature was required to have several test scenarios.
 - Combining the **Selenium test framework** with the game code to perform black-box testing.
 This required interacting with the HTML DOM without looking at the underlying game code.
 - Analyzing the game’s DOM structure to identify useful HTML elements, CSS classes, and IDs to be used in step definitions for BDD tests.